Relative benefits of different active learning methods to conceptual physics learning: Abstract

 \section{Abstract}

-Extensive research has demonstrated that active learning methods are more effective than traditional lecturing at improving student conceptual understanding and reducing failure rates in undergraduate physics courses.
-Researchers have developed several distinct active learning methods that are now widely implemented in introductory physics; however, the relative benefits of these methods remain unknown.
-Here we present the first multi-institutional comparison of the impacts of four well-established active learning methods (ISLE, Peer Instruction, Tutorials, and SCALE-UP) on conceptual learning.
-We also investigate student development of peer networks and the activities that take place during instruction to explain differences in these impacts.
-Data include student concept inventory scores, peer network surveys, and classroom video recordings from 31 introductory physics and astronomy courses at 28 different institutions in the United States containing a total of 2,855 students.
-We find measurable increases in student conceptual learning in all four active learning methods (ranging from 2.09$\sigma$ to 6.22$\sigma$ differences from a null effect), and significantly larger conceptual learning gains in SCALE-UP than in both ISLE (2.25$\sigma$ difference) and Peer Instruction (2.54$\sigma$ difference).
-Conceptual learning gains in Tutorials are not significantly different from those in the other three methods.
-Despite the hypothesized benefits of student interactions, student development of peer networks is similar across the four methods.
-Instead, we observe differences in classroom activities; in many of the observed ISLE and Peer Instruction courses, instructors lecture for a large fraction of class time.
-In Tutorials and SCALE-UP courses, instructors dedicate most in-class time to student-centered activities such as worksheets and laboratory work.
-These results prompt future research experiments to identify causal mechanisms between specific classroom activities and conceptual learning.
+It has been shown that active learning methods are more effective than traditional lecturing at improving student conceptual understanding and reducing failure rates in undergraduate physics courses.
+Researchers have developed distinct, active learning methods that are now widely implemented in introductory physics.
+However, the relative benefits of these methods remain unknown.
+Here we present a multi-institutional comparison of the impacts of four well-established active learning methods -- Peer Instruction, Investigative Science Learning Environment (ISLE), Tutorials and Student-Centered Active Learning Environment with Upside-Down Pedagogies (SCALE-UP) -- on conceptual learning.
+We find measurable increases in student conceptual learning in all four active learning methods, and significantly larger gains in SCALE-UP than in either Peer Instruction or ISLE.
+Student development of peer networks is similar across the four methods, but classroom activities differ.
+In many of the observed Peer Instruction and ISLE courses, instructors lecture for a large fraction of class time.
+In Tutorials and SCALE-UP courses, instructors dedicate most in-class time to student-centred activities such as worksheets and laboratory work.
+These results prompt future work to identify causal mechanisms between specific classroom activities and conceptual learning and to examine additional factors related to variation in student learning across different methods.